 Hues come from 2 points that are at 180 degrees on the wheel.

 Hues come from a 90 degree segment of the wheel.

 Hues come from 3 points that are 120 degrees apart on the wheel.

 Hues come from 4 points that are 90 degrees apart on the wheel.

 This is an effective principle for creating a well balanced color palette.
 Although it's primary usage is in interior design, in recent times it has also increasingly been applied to other design fields.

-The application is quite simple — when you choose a new color palette, 60% of the palette should be dedicated to one color (usually this will be a neutral color), a semi-neutral color makes up 30% of the palette, and then a third color which is usually quite contrasted to the first two is used for the remaining 10% of the design.
+When you choose a new color palette, 60% of the palette should be dedicated to one color (usually this will be a neutral color), a semi-neutral color makes up 30% of the palette, and then a third color which is usually quite contrasted to the first two is used for the remaining 10% of the design.

-When it comes to graphic design in general, and more specifically to web design, the 60 will correspond to the color of the page itself, and the text that is placed on it.
+In Graphic Design 60 will correspond to the color of the page itself, and the text that is placed on it.
 The 30 and the 10 will then be distributed among vectors, shapes and especially photographs and videos.

 Creating a color palette from an image

 This can also be a clever way of putting together a color palette, provided that you choose the photograph wisely.
 In other words, the colors in your photo should adhere to one of the color wheel combinations, and preferably also to the 60 - 30 - 10 rule.
 The photo on the left is like that: Lots of neutrals that fulfill the requirement of 60 - 30 - 10, and then the blues and the greens are analogic colors that come from a 90 degree segment of the color wheel.